-SEA STAR WASTING DISEASE: the experts speak
+SEA STAR WASTING DISEASE

 "Sea stars have been part of the tidal landscape since the beginning of time.
 Tide in or out, sea stars line rocks and seafloor to create a live painting that is constantly changing, only to reveal new facets of the rich marine life we often do not think enough about.
 And we do not think enough to understand the deep connection we have with ocean life.

 "We are as healthy as our oceans are, and bound to thrive as part of our planet's complex ecosystem, as long as marine 'canaries' such as sea stars, are alive and well.

 "Yet as of June 2013, sea stars have been subject to massive and mysterious die-offs.
 Described as 'Sea Star Wasting Syndrome' the disease that killed millions of sea stars of 20-plus species, has yet to be understood nor the exact cause found.
 A November 2014 study pointed to a virus which spreads within entire populations, called 'sea star associated denso-virus'

 Recent, abnormally warm water temperatures in some areas along the West Coast are likely stressing sea stars and perhaps making them more susceptible to the syndrome.
 That seems to be only part of the answer to why sea stars are perishing.
 Scientists are still looking for answers.
 "The disappearance of sea stars influences other species as well.
 Fewer sea stars allow for sea urchins (some of their prey) to multiply and, in turn, munch on their preferred food, which is sea kelp.
 The cascade of events does not stop there, as kelp helps many species: sea otters wrap themselves in kelp at night to prevent drifting off at sea, and they wrap their babies, too, while they dive for food.
 Also, kelp help fish, young and mature ones as well, find shelter from predators."